boscojwho/Chinotto/README.md

 ## Contribute!
 Feel free to suggest new features, file bug reports, or provide feedback in the issues tracker 😀
+- Remember: Go to the project's `Chinotto.xcconfig` (DEBUG configuration) file, and replace placeholder values with your own Team ID and bundle id prefix for code-signing.

 ## Why?
 One of the pain points of using macOS is seeing half of your Mac's storage consumed by some unknown force called "System Data".
 Apple does provide some tools in System Settings to help manage this issue, but it could be much better, especially for Xcode users.